FREQUENTLY ASKED QUESTIONS

 Second day after you take it off:

-Do not clog the pores by using too much, nor use any lotion containing Alcohol or Petroleum in the ingredients.
-There are tons of Tattoo intended ones such as ‘Hustle Butter’ or ‘Tattoo Goo’.
+Do not clog the pores by using too much, nor use any lotion containing Petroleum or Alcohol in the ingredients.
+There are tons of Tattoo intended ones such as ‘Hustle Butter’.

-More lotion doesn’t mean faster healing, on the contrary.
-Clogging the pores can mess up your tattoo.
+More lotion doesn’t mean faster healing, on the contrary, clogging the pores can mess up your tattoo.
 The sheen should only look so for a bit as your skin will absorb it, and that is fine.

 Around Day 3-4: